codsen/codsen/packages/ranges-is-index-within/readme.md

 Let's say we're checking index number `79`.
 Question: is it within any of the ranges above?

-First algorithm would pick the middle range, `[65,70]`.
+The first algorithm would pick the middle range, `[65,70]`.
 Index (`79`) is apparently above it.
 Narrow-down the ranges we work on to `[65,70]`-`[125,130]` (6th - 12th counting from zero).

 Pick the middle range of `[65,70]`-`[125,130]`, which is 9th, `[95,100]`.
 Index (`79`) is apparently under it.
 Narrow-down the ranges we work on to `[65,70]`-`[95,100]` (6th - 9th, counting zero-inclusive).

 Pick the middle range of `[65,70]`-`[95,100]`, which is `[75,80]`.
 Bob's your uncle, `79` is within that.

 It took three iterations of a `while` loop to measure `13` ranges.
-Would could have checked it using `Array.some` but it would have been the less efficient the more our index would be towards the end of the array.
+Would could have checked it using `Array.some` but it would have been the less efficient, the more our index would be towards the end of the array.
 The most inefficient way would be `for` loop without `break`, checking all ranges even if one was detected.

 In our example above, `for` loop with `break` or `Array.some` would have stopped after checking 8th range.
 Our algorithm did it in 3 checks.
 That's the meaning of "efficient" I'm talking about.